The simplest side dish that goes with literally everything

 How to Steam Broccoli

-If you know How to Steam Broccoli, then you have a healthy and easy side for any night of the week.
-Simply prep the broccoli by removing the stems and cutting into florets, then pop them in a steamer basket in a pot with water.
+If you know How to Steam Broccoli, then you have a quick and easy side for any night of the week.
+Simply prep the broccoli by removing the stems and cutting them into florets, then pop them in a steamer basket in a pot with water.
+This veggie dish is quick to make and super kid-friendly!

 Quick and easy steamed broccoli is a delicious side.